nguyenkhoa0209/pinns_tutorial/README.md

 ### Part 4: Integrate the geometries into PINNs _(available soon)_

 ### Acknowledgement
-This work is funded by Michelin and CEA through the Industrial Data Analytics and Machine Learning chair of ENS Paris-Saclay
+This work is funded by Michelin and CEA through the Industrial Data Analytics and Machine Learning chair of Borelli Center, ENS Paris-Saclay.

 ### References
 Below is the list of references used in this repository.